Common name: Ginkgo

 Characteristics: Ginkgo is a deciduous tree that grows slowly and up to 125 foot tall (Kuhn and Winston, 2000).
 A single ginkgo tree can survive for up to 1000 years.
 The male and female trees and their flowers look slightly different.
 The male tree produces upright flowers that develop on a leaf axis.
 However, the female has a wider shape and crown, and the flowers have two ending ‘naked’ ovules on a stalk.

-Current applications: Ginkgo is applied in Alzheimer’s, dementa, hearing loss, tinnitus, erectile dysfunction, atherosclerosis, varicose veins, and peripheral neuropathy (Winston, 2007).
+Current applications: Its main use is a circulatory stimulant.
+Ginkgo is applied in Alzheimer’s, dementa, hearing loss, tinnitus, erectile dysfunction, atherosclerosis, varicose veins, and peripheral neuropathy (Winston, 2007).
 David Winston uses it in recovery from head trauma with bacopa, St. John’s wort, and holy basil.
 Ginkgo can be used alongside reishi, schisandra, and licorice to reduce inflammation of the repiratory tract.
 It may have use in treating other inflammatory disorders.
 It also may have use in the treatment of depression, chronic fatigue (ME), and headaches (Bartram, 2013).
-Ginkgo encourages circulation so may be used to increase the penetration of other herbs in the formula into the tissues.

 Science: Ginkgo has an impressive array of scientific studies supporting its traditional use.
 Studies on experimental models demonstrate anti-oxidant activity, which is a plausible means by which ginkgo improves the symptoms of Alzheimer’s and dementia (Bridi et al., 2001).
 The mitochondrial cascade hypothesis assumes mitochondria dysfunction as a common step across a broad range of age associated cognitive disorders, it is thought that ginkgo which improves the function of mitochodria, somehow interfers with this process (Muller et al., 2017).
 In line with traditional views of ginkgo, one study found that ginkgo significantly increased the lifespan of rats compared with the control group (Winter, 1998).